French Open: Frances Tiafoe and Tommy Paul put 2 US men in quarterfinals for 1st time since 1996

 Tiafoe, a 27-year-old from Maryland, added: “If I’m ready to go, I'm not just going to get to the third round — I can go for a run.
 I genuinely feel I can beat anybody on any specific day.”

-Next for Tiafoe will be a matchup on Tuesday against No. 8 Lorenzo Musetti of Italy or No. 10 Holger Rune of Denmark.
+Next up is a matchup on Tuesday against No. 8 Lorenzo Musetti of Italy, who defeated No. 10 Holger Rune of Denmark 7-5, 3-6, 6-3, 6-2.
+Last year, Musetti won a bronze medal at the Paris Olympics held at Roland-Garros and reached his first Grand Slam semifinal at Wimbledon.

 Four American women play in the fourth round Monday: No. 2 Coco Gauff, No. 3 Jessica Pegula, and No. 7 Madison Keys against Hailey Baptiste in an all-U.S. encounter.